Free cookie consent management tool by TermsFeed Generator

 Judgement: Database-per-tenant provides strongest isolation but doesn’t scale operationally.
 Shared database with logical isolation via tenant IDs + encryption at rest + row-level security achieves isolation guarantees at 1% of operational cost.
 ML recommendation engine uses federated learning - trains on aggregate patterns without exposing individual tenant data.

-This future-proofs the platform for B2B2C partnerships (e.g., Hospital Systems purchasing bulk access for Nurses) without rewriting the data layer.
+This keeps the door open for B2B2C partnerships (e.g., Hospital Systems purchasing bulk access for Nurses) without rewriting the data layer.
 The architecture serves consumer social learning first while maintaining the flexibility for institutional buyers to deploy private content alongside public creators.

 Scale-Dependent Optimization Thresholds